 That was the setup for burn number one.
 I touched the broiler heating element ever so slightly just above my right wrist.
 Here is a small photo taken Monday morning, a little less than 48 hours later.

 The burn was a slight sting, and after removing the yummy goat cheese toasts, I ran a little bit of water over my arm.
 It stung a little bit but it really was not very painful.
 I put a bit of natural burn salve on it anyway, just in case.
+Having a good understanding of first aid is going to come in handy at some point in your life.
+Whether you’re helping someone who’s sick or treating rope burn, it’s always a good idea to understand and practice basic techniques.
+Luckily I had some burn salve on hand which helped with the healing process.

-We then had a lovely meeting sitting in our family room near the wood burning stove chatting about all sorts of magical and wonderful things.
+We then had a lovely meeting sitting in our family room near the wood-burning stove chatting about all sorts of magical and wonderful things.
 After dinner and dishes, I looked over to the red-hot coals in the stove and decided to put just one more log on the fire.
 This, of course, was the set up for burn number two.

 I opened the glass door to the stove, placed the log on the coals and shut the door.
 As I was turning the handle to the locked position, my right thumb touched the stove and I literally heard a sizzle and looked down to actually see a tiny puff of steam/smoke.